Federal Gun Charges Attorney in Chattanooga, TN

 Firearm owners must register their weapons, and only those who qualify for ownership are allowed to possess one.
 If law enforcement finds a weapon in any manner, the serial number is to be traced through the Federal Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) to determine whether it was used in the commission of a crime.
 A gun might be seized by law enforcement if it was used in the commission of a crime.
 If you are unsure about the charges that you are facing you should consult with a federal gun charge defense lawyer.

 Federal law (18 USC § 922(g) & (n) prohibits the possession of a firearm or ammunition by anyone who is considered a prohibited person.
-Prohibited persons include:
+Prohibited persons include convicted felons, drug user or addict, aliens (green card holders not included), anyone under a domestic restraining order, someone with a prior conviction for domestic assault, a fugitive from justice, or a person dishonorably discharged from the U.S. Armed Forces.

 In some states, it is required to have a permit before owning a gun; however, Tennessee is not one of them.
 If you want to carry a handgun on your person, you must obtain a gun owner carry permit.
 The categories listed above are not allowed to get a firearm carry permit.
 However, in some cases, you may be able to prove that you are now able to own a gun legally.
 If so, you must still have a permit before you can own a firearm.
 Any violation of guns laws such as ownership of a fully automatic weapon or possession of an extended magazine in states with restrictions can result in gun charges.
 If you have any questions concerning gun possession, it is best to seek out the answers before an arrest or conviction occurs.
 If you have legal issues that need to be resolved, contact a federal gun charge defense lawyer to answer your questions and resolve your possession issues.

 It is a federal offense to be in possession or contribute in the making of some types of weapons.
-You cannot own or make:
+You cannot own or make a machine gun or fully automatic firearm, silencer for a machine gun, sawed-off shotgun or rifle with overall length under 26 inches, any destructive device (as so designated by the National Firearms Act).

 There are strict penalties in place for federal gun charges.
 If convicted you could face a sentence that may include probation, imprisonment, fines and court fees.
 Some jail sentences are more than five years and could be up to life, depending on other circumstances that occurred at the time you possessed the gun.
 Gun charges may vary significantly based on various factors such as your previous convictions.
 Talk to a federal gun charge defense lawyer immediately to help review your case.